regis-leray/html-diff/README.md

-diff-html
+html-diff
 =========

-Create a diff html of text file / side by side
+Create a html diff of text file / side by side

 ```
 DiffParams params = new DiffParams.Builder()
                 .left(new File("old.txt"))
-                .right("new.txt")
+                .right(new File("new.txt"))
                 .build();

 new HtmlDiff().diff(params);